 Talking of clifftops: nearby to Porthgwarra is Gwennap Head, a headland with panoramic vistas across the Penwith peninsula.
 This is the scene for many a romantic horseback ride.

 Producers also made use of the windswept headland at Predannack Wollas, the cliff tops at Park Head near Porthcothan, and Levlizzick in North Cornwall.

 Where was Poldark filmed in the West Country?

 In Bristol, filming locations include Colston Hall, All Saints Court, Tailor’s Court, Leigh Court, Ashton Hill Plantation, Ashton Court Grounds & House and Redland Church.

-Further afield, other West Country locations you’ll see on screen include Chavenage House (Gloucestershire), Black Rock, Gentle Street (Frome), St Andrews Church in Holcombe (Somerset) and Bowood House, Great Chalfield Manor and Neston Park (Wiltshire).
+Further afield, other West Country locations you’ll see on screen include Chavenage House (Gloucestershire), Frome’s narrow cobbled Gentle Street and Bath Street, Bowood House, Great Chalfield Manor and Neston Park (Wiltshire).